metagenomics/metagenomics-workshop/docs/data_submission/environment_sample.rst

 Note your accession number somewhere, you will need it for the next steps.

-Now let's submit our environmental sample for this study.
+Now let's submit our reads for this study.